-RE: Amendment No. 2 to Registration Statement on Form S-1
+RE: Amendment No. 3 to Registration Statement on Form S-1

-Gentlemen:
+Gentlemen

-We have acted as counsel to you, Akers Biosciences, Inc., a New Jersey corporation (the "Company"), in connection with the Company's Registration Statement on Form S-1 filed with the Securities and Exchange Commission (the "Commission") pursuant to the Securities Act of 1933, as amended (the "Securities Act") (File No. 333-221746) (the "Registration Statement") with respect to (i) 7,692,308 Class A Units (the "Class A Units"), with each Class A Unit consisting of one share of the Company's common stock, no par value per share (the "Common Stock"), and one warrant to purchase one share of Common Stock ("Warrant") at an exercise price equal to 125% of the public offering price of the Class A Units per whole share of common stock; (ii) 3,000 Class B Units (the "Class B Units"), with each Class B Unit consisting of one share of Series B Convertible Preferred Stock, no par value per share (the "Securities A Units been issued to such purchaser of Class B Units if they had purchased Class A Units bead on the public offering price for the Class A Units; (iii) Common Stock (issuable upon conversion of the Series B Convertible Preferred Stock (the "Conversion Shares") as set forth in the Certificate of Designation for the Series B Convertible Prefered Stock, the form of which is filed as an exhibit to the Registration Statement; (iv) Common Stock issuable upon exercise of the Warrants (the "Warrant Shares"); and (v) up to 769,231 shares of the Company's common stock, no par value per share, underlying the Warrants (the "Underlying Shares") issued to the underwriter (the "Underwriter Warrants").
+We have acted as counsel to you, Akers Biosciences, Inc., a New Jersey corporation (the "Company"), in connection with the Company's Registration Statement on Form S-1 filed with the Securities and Exchange Commission (the "Commission") pursuant to the Securities Act of 1933, as amended (the "Securities Act") (File No. 333-221746) (the "Registration Statement") with respect to (i) 7,692,308 Class A Units (the "Class A Units"), with each Class A Unit consisting of one share of the Company's common stock, no par value per share (the "Common Stock"), and one warrant to purchase one share of Common Stock ("Warrant") at an exercise price equal to 125% of the public offering price of the Class A Units per whole share of common stock; (ii) 3,000 Class B Units (the "Class B Units"), with each Class B Unit consisting of one share of Series B Convertible Preferred Stock, no par value per share (the "Series B Convertible Preferred Stock"), together with the equivalent number of Warrants as would have been issued to such purchaser of Class B Units if they had purchased Class A Units based on the public offering price for the Class A Units; (iii) Common Stock issuable upon conversion of the Series B Convertible Preferred Stock (the "Conversion Shares") as set forth in the Certificate of Designation for the Series B Convertible Preferred Stock, the form of which is filed as an exhibit to the Registration Statement; (iv) Common Stock issuable upon exercise of the Warrants (the "Warrant Shares"); and (v) up to 769,231 shares of the Company's common stock, no par value per share, underlying the Underwriter's Warrants (the "Underlying Shares").
 This opinion is being furnished in accordance with the requirements of Item 601(b)(5) of Regulation S-K under the Securities Act.